 One hole that doesn’t have a reasonable comparison point at River is No. 14, a 415-yard par four that features a long bunker running along the right side of the fairway.
-Those who end up in the club may find their escape complicated but a series of turf islands dotted throughout the sand.
+Those who end up in the trap may find their escape complicated by a series of turf islands dotted throughout the sand.

 The club also features a pair of par three courses to match its championship layouts.

 Maximizing its setting on the Northeast Cape Fear River, River Landing’s courses thrive and continue to be ranked among the state’s finest golf properties.
 On a recent trip to the Wallace community, it became very apparent why both routings are so well-regarded.
 Presented under immaculate conditions – with tight fairways, lush rough, and fast greens – the two layouts at River Landing offer distinct challenges that test all aspects of one’s game.
 It is the consummate playground for any golf enthusiast, and it is impossible to imagine ever growing tired of either 18-hole layout.

 Although it is usually rated slightly higher than its older sibling, the Landing Course’s intricately contoured fairways and flashy, deceptive bunkering pique the players’ interest throughout the round.
 Notable holes include:

 • #2: This short par four is potentially reachable, though laying up to the wide portion of the fairway is a more reasonable decision.
 Two bunkers which appear greenside are actually about 50 yards short.
 Finding either leaves a very awkward, daunting approach over more traps strategically hidden from the line of sight.